-Accounting Clerk Resume Examples and Tips
+Accounting Clerk Resume Examples & Tips

 Accounting clerks play a key role in financial operations, entering financial transaction data, recording tax payments and filing details, gathering and organizing data, and reconciling accounts.
 Accounting clerks are expected to have excellent analytical and mathematical abilities, along with good attention to detail and proficiency in bookkeeping programs and related software.